 Abrasives were crucial for the metalworking industry since the Stone Age when bits of sand were used to grind, flatten, and smooth.
 For hundreds of years, animal skins were used for honing and sharpening knives and swords.
 Naturally available abrasives include emery, garnet, walnut shell, and even talc.
 Today, most industrial abrasives began as a mineral ore that has been refined, hardened, and purified to optimize finishing characteristics.
-Here we have mentioned all the sanding belt abrasives to make it easy for you to select the best sanding belt for metal.
+Here we have mentioned all the sanding paper abrasives to make it easy for you to select the sanding belt for metal.

 It is a naturally occurring mineral refined during a refractory process to make a solid, harsh, and blocky shaped abrasive.
 Several alumina grades are made available through the refractory process, brown, pink, and white being the foremost common.
 The Aluminium Oxide Sandpaper is then further categorized as: